1010todd/Galactic-War/README.md

 * 1 Accessible galaxy.

-* 26+ races with their own ships and outfits.
+* 26+ Races with their own ships and outfits.
 Some with unique mechanics such as territory changes or they can even hunt you down depending on your interactions with them.

 * Over 100 Ships,